JANUARY 2019 CAMPAIGN SPECIAL DONOR REWARDS!

-THANKS TO THE GENEROUS COOPERATION OF DANIEL JAMES BROWN, AUTHOR OF “THE BOYS IN THE BOAT,” AND JUDY RANTZ WILLMAN, DAUGHTER OF JOE RANTZ, WE ARE EXCITED TO OFFER THE FOLLOWING INCENTIVES FOR DONATIONS TO ROWING ARCHIVES DURING THE MONTH OF DECEMBER, 2018:
+EXTENDED BY POPULAR DEMAND!
+THANKS TO THE GENEROUS COOPERATION OF DANIEL JAMES BROWN, AUTHOR OF “THE BOYS IN THE BOAT,” AND JUDY RANTZ WILLMAN, DAUGHTER OF JOE RANTZ, WE ARE EXCITED TO OFFER THE FOLLOWING INCENTIVES FOR DONATIONS TO ROWING ARCHIVES DURING THE MONTH OF DECEMBER 2018 AND JANUARY 2019:

-DONATIONS MUST BE MADE BEFORE DECEMBER 31, 2018.
+DONATIONS MUST BE MADE ON OR BEFORE JANUARY 31, 2019.
 BOOKS AND DVD’S WILL BE DELIVERED IN FEBRUARY, 2019.
 PLEASE SUBMIT YOUR MAILING ADDRESS AND THE INDIVIDUALS YOU WOULD LIKE THE BOOKS/DVDS DEDICATED TO ALONG WITH YOUR DONATION, OR TO LENVILLE@ROWINGARCHIVES.ORG.
 THANK YOU!

 Rowing Archives has leveraged significant community donations to support rowing for youths and adults.
 Foremost among our efforts in 2017/18, we donated archival footage to Dunn Lumber in exchange for their providing all the building materials for the Joe Rantz Memorial Boathouse on Lake Stevens, which will serve hundreds of rowers in Snohomish County.
 Rowing Archives also discovered and supplied almost all the original black and white footage of the 1936 Husky crew practicing in Seattle, New York and Berlin for the PBS Documentary “The Boys of ‘36?”